Vir Biotechnology Inc. (VIR) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Vir Biotechnology Inc. (NASDAQ: VIR) Right Now?

-Additionally, the 36-month beta value for VIR is 0.17.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 0.18.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023